 - salt (add after the batter is complete), I add about ½ tbsp

 - dosa filling ingredients (cheese, kheema, cilantro, etc)

 - Recipe is linked below

-Once fermented place the container in the refrigerator until ready to use.
-DO NOT MIX THE BATTER.
+Once fermented, you can immediately make dosa or place the batter in the refrigerator until ready to use.

-Before making dosa, take the batter out of the refrigerator and let it sit at room temperature for 30 minutes.
+Take the dosa batter out of the refrigerator and let it sit at room temperature for 30 minutes.
 Add the salt, sugar, and water to get the consistency you prefer for the batter.

 Heat a flat non-stick pan on high heat.
 Once hot, cool it down with cold water.
 This can be done by